Home Products Industries Applications Solutions Support Insights Contact Us

 The Process

-Microplastics that come not only from industries but common household items like exfoliating soaps and toothpaste as well.
-As large sea creatures like sharks and whales are filter feeders, they consume large quantities of small prey like krill, copepods, fish eggs, etc. by straining them out of the water.
+Microplastics don’t just come from big industries.
+They’re in everyday household items too, like exfoliating soaps and toothpaste.
+Large sea creatures like sharks and whales are filter feeders.
+They eat huge amounts of tiny prey, things like krill, copepods, and fish eggs, by straining them from the water.

-As water pollution is reaching new high levels every day, the large creatures unknowingly swallow loads of microplastics that are no bigger than the minuscule planktons that they feed on.
-Data reveals that whale sharks that feed in Sea of Cortez might ingest around 200 pieces of plastic daily while whales in the Mediterranean Sea might swallow approximately 2,000 particles daily.
+Water pollution is getting worse every day.
+So, these big creatures accidentally swallow loads of microplastics.
+These plastics are no bigger than the tiny plankton they eat.
+Data shows whale sharks feeding in the Sea of Cortez might ingest around 200 pieces of plastic daily.
+Whales in the Mediterranean Sea could swallow about 2,000 particles every day.

 Hazardous for Marine Creatures